The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 The train system is just as impressive, connecting the airport to Seoul and linking the city with other destinations.
 I hopped on the KTX bullet train from Seoul to Busan, a journey that took just 2.5 hours.

 While the bullet train is not the cheapest option, if you plan ahead, the experience is totally worth it.
 Sitting back, gazing out the window, and taking in the beautiful South Korean landscape was relaxing.
-Whether you’re commuting within the city or taking a longer trip, Seoul’s public transport makes solo travel a breeze!
+Whether commuting within the city or taking a longer trip, Seoul’s public transport makes solo travel a breeze!

 Where to stay in Seoul for solo female travel?

-Myeondong 명동
+Myeongdong 명동

-Are you wondering where the best place to stay in Seoul is as a solo female traveller?
+Are you wondering where the best place to stay in Seoul is for a solo female traveller?
 You’ll want a central location, but maybe not right on a bustling street—we need our beauty sleep, after all!

 Staying somewhere well-connected to a bus or subway station is convenient when using public transport.
 Trust me, you don’t want to drag your luggage around for half an hour to reach your hotel.